Key Takeaways

 - Fee Differences: Small sponsors pay £574 for a Worker Licence and updated ISC rates (e.g., £1,440 for a 3-year visa); large sponsors pay £1,579 and higher ISC (e.g., £3,960 for a 3-year visa).

-- 2026 Updates: The Immigration Skills Charge (ISC) increased by approximately 32% effective 16 December 2025, with a new banded structure based on visa duration.
+- 2026 Updates: The Immigration Skills Charge (ISC) increased by approximately 32% effective 16 December 2025 (continued in 2026), with a new banded structure based on visa duration.
 Application and CoS fees remain unchanged from 2025 levels, and no cost recovery from workers is permitted after 31 December 2024.

 - Company Size Matters: The 2025 criteria (£15M turnover, £7.5M assets, ≤50 employees) continue to apply, allowing more firms to qualify as small sponsors and benefit from lower costs.